Refinancing your mortgage can save you thousands of dollars in interest.

-In this article we are going to help you understand the different types of refinancing options and go over some of the top signs that you’re ready to refinance your home.
+In this article, we will help you understand the different types of refinancing options and go over some of the top signs that you’re ready to refinance your home loan.

-Rate and Term Refinance – A traditional refinance that will lower your payment by reducing your interest rate and reseting the term of your loan.
+- Rate and Term Refinance – A traditional mortgage refinance that will lower your payment by reducing your interest rate and resetting your loan term.

-Cash-out Refinance – Refinance your mortgage and get cash back for equity up to 80% LTV.
-One payment will need to be made with a 15 or 30 year fixed rate or adjustable rate mortgage term.
+- Cash-out Refinance – Refinance your mortgage and get cashback for equity up to 80% LTV.
+One payment will need to be made with a 15 or 30 years fixed-rate or adjustable-rate mortgage term.

-Streamline Refinance – If you have a Government back home loan such as FHA, VA, 203k, or USDA you may qualify for a streamline refinance to lower you rate and monthly payment.
+- Streamline Refinance – If you have a government-backed home loan, you may qualify for a streamline refinance to lower your rate and monthly payment.
 Streamline means that these refinances are faster and require less paperwork.
-In fact they do not even require a credit check or income verification so you can refinance with bad credit.
+In fact, they do not even require a credit check or income verification so that you can refinance with bad credit.

-1. Your rate is higher than current interest rates
+1. Your interest rate is higher than current mortgage rates

 Interest rates have been at historic lows for a couple of years now.
-If you closed on your mortgage 5 or more years ago chances are that your interest rate is higher than the current rates.
-This is the number one reason you should refinance your mortgage, to lower the rate.
-Since home loans typically have a very large loan amount, the interest rate has a huge impact on the payments.
+If you closed on your mortgage 7 or more years ago, the chances are that your interest rate is higher than the current rates.
+This is the number one reason you should refinance your mortgage to lower the rate.
+Since home loans typically have a substantial loan amount, the interest rate greatly impacts the payments.
 A single percentage point can cost thousands of dollars a year in interest.

-Speak to a lender to find out if you can get a lower rate by refinancing your mortgage loan.
-Read our article about how to get the best refinance rates possible.
+Speak to a lender to determine if you can get a lower rate by refinancing your mortgage loan.

 2. You want to lower your monthly payment